mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 cores, etc.) will have a penalty of the Effect of the damper operator’s Computer skill throw to any attacks made.
 The range of the damper field is proportional to the distance separating the two stations.
-At tech level 13, the ratio is 100:1 (a separation of 50 metres between stations would give a field range of 5 kilometres).
-Each damper station weighs 75 kg, and the maximum distance the stations can be apart before the field disperses is 200 metres.
+At tech level 13, the ratio is 100:1 (a separation of 50 meters between stations would give a field range of 5 kilometers).
+Each damper station weighs 75 kg, and the maximum distance the stations can be apart before the field disperses is 200 meters.
 Availability 11+, cost MCr 5.
 ((TL14) TL 14 ) As above, and the ratio is now 500:1.
 Availability 12+, cost
 MCr 10.